retterj/assignment1/bio.md

 After graduation, I hope to get a job in Texas or Raleigh, NC.

+Here is some more content after merging.
+I am looking forward to learning more in this class.

+Here is a final change on the alternate version.

 #Programming background

 I am on my third of five terms at Oregon State.